Having a strategy in place to train your student ambassadors will allow both ambassador and brand to succeed.

 A handbook includes everything your student brand ambassadors need to know to perform their tasks successfully.

-The benefit of creating one is that brand ambassadors will have the same training experience, so everyone should learn the same things and perform similarly.
+The benefit of creating one is simple: brand ambassadors will have the same training experience, so everyone should learn the same things and perform similarly.

 In addition, ambassadors can go back to the handbook anytime they have a question or forgot something.